Welcome to Dublin

 St Stephen’s Green

 St Stephen’s Green is a public park in the centre of Dublin.
 The park was originally swampy land that was converted into a garden in 1633.
 Saint Patrick’s Cathedral and Trinity College are located close to this site.
-St Stephen’s Green is also home to several monuments and statues, including the Fusiliers’ Monument, the memorial to Charles Stewart Parnell and the Three Guerilla Girls sculpture.
-It is also a popular place for locals to relax and unwind, with many people taking a stroll or sitting on the grass to enjoy the sun.
+St Stephen’s Green is also home to several monuments and statues, including the Fusiliers’ Monument, the memorial to Charles Stewart Parnell and the Three Guerrilla Girls sculpture.

 Temple Bar District